 The most common example you’ve probably seen 1,000 times but never assessed (until now) is with newlyweds.
-Doorways create an arcing frame over the top of the couple encompassing them within an isolated moment while being surrounded by others.
+Standing in the doorway to the church creates an arcing frame over the top of the couple encompassing them within an isolated moment whilst being surrounded by others.

-Transfer the same thinking and apply it to doorways, tunnels, signs, windows, arches etc.
+Transfer the same thinking and apply it to doorways (they don’t have to be symmetrical), tunnels, signs, windows, arches etc.

 We are surrounded by natural and man-made frames everywhere, every day.
 When you’re next out with your camera take a moment to look around and search for opportunities to create some framed artwork.